 “Who knows?” they will might say with their head down, their eyes possibly filling with tears.
 “I haven’t thought that far ahead.
 I’m just thinking about how to survive RIGHT NOW.”

-I think finding happiness after divorce is not a possibility, but rather a PROBABILITY, and I can say that because of the dozens of divorced men and women I have seen go from sad, weary, scared, frustrated, furious and depressed to happy, self-confident, strong and madly in love!
+I think finding happiness after divorce is not a possibility, but rather a PROBABILITY, and I can say that because of the dozens of divorced men and women I have seen go from sad, weary, scared, frustrated, angry and depressed to happy, self-confident, strong and so often, madly in love!

-I want to give an example, which happens to be my inspiration for this blog post.
+I want to give an example, which happens to be my inspiration for this article.
 About a year ago, a ran into a friend of mine at the gym, and she told me she and her husband of 10 years were separating.
 They have two young kids.
 From what she said, my impression was that it was her husband’s decision.
 She teared up, and I felt sick about it because I just love this girl.

 So, time goes on, and I continue to see her at the gym, always sad, always looking weary and defeated.
 It was a look that would make me want to cry.
 Yet, she kept going to the gym.
 In other words, she kept living her life.

 she was worried about finances, she was scared she was going to be alone forever, she was worried about how her kids were going to handle this, she knew her husband was dating other women and seemed happy, etc. etc.

-So, a few days ago, I ran into my friend.
+So, a few days ago, I ran into her.
 I hadn’t seen her in awhile, and I noticed she looked absolutely beautiful.
-And THIN!
 I told her so, and she smiled.
 “Thank you so much.
 “I’ve lost 18 pounds.”
 BTW, it wasn’t the weight loss that made her look beautiful to me.
 It was more of her attitude, a glow, an inner-peace I was sensing.

 I asked how things were and she told me her kids were doing well, and that she changed jobs and loved her new position.